vernonclarke/Day_R_analysis/README.md

 3. x: This is the independent (or fixed-effect) variable.
 The model will estimate how y varies with x.
 4. +: The plus sign indicates that you are including more terms in the model.
 5. (1|s): This is a random intercept for subject s.
 In other words, each subject is allowed to have its own baseline value of y that is randomly distributed around the overall mean of y.

+In the context of linear mixed models, $R^2$ can be a bit more complex to define and interpret than in standard linear regression.
+There are actually two commonly reported $R^2$ values for linear mixed models:

+1. Marginal $R^2$: Represents the variance explained by the fixed effects alone.
+2. Conditional $R^2$: Represents the variance explained by both the fixed and random effects.

+The conditional $R^2$ is always equal to or larger than the marginal $R^2$ since it also includes the variance explained by the random effects.

+### Linear Model
+**y ~ x**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x.

+Fits to the random mixed effects model may be singular if:

+1. There is some redundancy in random effects: the model is too complex for the data with random effects that do not contribute much variance.
+For example, the random intercepts for each level of subject, s may not vary enough from each other.
+This can happen if there are too few levels in s or if the data within each level of s does not vary much.

+2. The variance of the random effects or the residual variance is estimated to be near zero.
+This suggests that the random effect might not be necessary, as it doesn't explain a significant amount of variability in the data.

+If fits of **y ~ x + (1|s)** are singular, the function simplifies the model to linear regression **y ~ x**.

+The returned values for conditional $R^2$ and marginal $R^2$ are the same in a linear model since the two definitions effectively converge to a common value.

+The linear model only includes fixed effects and there are no random effects to consider.
+Therefore, the variance explained by the fixed effects (marginal $R^2$ ) is the total variance explained by the model (and is usually just referred to as $R^2$).